puyanwei/pinned-repos-extended/README.md

 * [AirBnB](https://github.com/puyanwei/DwepsNotePad) - Website clone of the famous holiday room rental company.
 Uses a database to keep track of the members signing in and their bookings.
 This was a 1 week group project.

+* [**Acebook**](https://github.com/puyanwei/acebook-bluejuly2017) - A Facebook website clone.
+This was a 1 week group project done by the whole freaking 17 person cohort!

 * [**Tic Tac Toe**](https://github.com/puyanwei/tic-tac-toe) - Ruby tech test adhering to strict coding principles.

 * [**Thermostat**](https://github.com/puyanwei/thermostat) - Web app to increase and decreate temperature, and includes use of an API weathermap.